Gbury/dolmen/doc/tuto.md

 ## The Logic class

-Having parsers for languages i nice and all, but most of the time you'd like to parse all languages that make sens for your use-case, for instance in the case of an automated theorem prover, you might want to parse all languages that describe logic formulas.
+Having parsers for languages is a good start, but most of the time you'd like to parse all languages that make sens for your use-case, for instance in the case of an automated theorem prover, you might want to parse all languages that describe logic formulas.

 That is precisely the goal of the ```Logic``` module that parses the languages suited to be input for theorem proving.
-It provides a functor, which basically takes the same argument as the single-language parsers:
+It provides a functor, which basically takes the same arguments as the single-language parsers, but with richer
+interfaces:

 ```ocaml
 (** file: src/classes/logic.mli *)